How to Apply

 - The University will follow the following notification procedure for a missing student who resides in on-campus housing:

-- Once the University receives a missing student report via the Dean's Office, University Security, Housing Office or other source, the following offices will be notified:
+- Once the University receives a missing student report via the Dean's Office, Campus Security, Resident Life Office or other source, the following offices will be notified:

 -Undergraduate/Graduate Dean's Office